demantz/RFAnalyzer/Readme.md

 Principal Author: Dennis Mantz

+The following assets are NOT covered by the GPL and remain the exclusive property of the original author:

+- Application name
+- Logo and app icon
+- Any other branding elements (including but not limited to promotional images and screenshots)

+You may not use the original name, logo, or other branding elements of this project in modified versions of the app without prior written permission from the copyright holder.

 For more license information see the about section inside the app or in the user manual.